 A digital potentiometer (also known as digital resistor) has the same function as a normal potentiometer but instead of mechanical action it uses digital signals and switches.
-This is done by making use of a 'resistor ladder', a string of small resistors in series.
+This is often done by making use of a resistor ladder, a string of small resistors in series.
 At every step of the ladder, an electronic switch is present.
-Only one switch is closed at the same time and in this way the closed switch determines the 'wiper' position and the resistance ratio.
+Only one switch is closed at any time.
+The closed switch determines the "wiper" position and the resistance ratio.
+This resistive ladder digital potentiometer is an example of a linear taper.
 The amount of steps in the ladder determines the resolution of the digital pot.
-The diagram below shows the working principle of a digital potentiometer with 64 steps.
-Digital resistors can be controlled by using simple up/down signals or by serial protocols such as I²C or SPI.
+The figure below shows the working principle of a digital potentiometer with 64 steps.
+Digital resistors can be controlled by using simple up/down signals or by serial communication protocols such as I²C or SPI.

 A digital potentiometer is a variable resistor which is controlled by digital signals instead of by mechanical movement.

-Digital potentiometers are integrated circuit (ICs), some variants have a nonvolatile memory (EEPROM) which remembers the 'wiper' position.
+Digital potentiometers are integrated circuit (ICs).
+Some variants have a nonvolatile memory (e.g., EEPROM or Flash) which remembers the potentiometer resistance setting.
 When there is no on-board memory, the initial position of the wiper is often the middle position.
-Because of their relatively small size compared to conventional potentiometers, multiple potentiometers can be packed on a chip and ICs with up to 6 channels are available.
+Because of their relatively small size compared to conventional potentiometers, multiple potentiometers can be packed on a single chip.
+Digitial potentiometer ICs with up to 6 channels are available.

 The amount of steps available determines the resolution of the digital potentiometer.
 The following table lists common step values available, including the bit count: